-When a marketing team focuses on an Inbound Marketing campaign, by contrast is all about providing information to prospects at times when it is convenient for them.
+When a marketing team focuses on an Inbound Marketing campaign, by contrast, is all about providing information to prospects at times when it is convenient for them.
 Your inbound marketing efforts will almost always have a better ROI than outbound marketing.

 The digital revolution has ushered in the age of the empowered consumer.
 No longer do people have to rely on advertisements or salespeople to find out what they need to know about a product or service – nor do they want to.

 Indeed, these days, when someone is looking to make a purchase, they head online and conduct a search.
 You no longer have to solely rely on your sales and marketing departments outreaching potential customers – and a sound inbound marketing strategy is designed to ensure that the most appropriate information is delivered to that potential customer at that precise moment.

 Inbound Marketing Goals Are the Same as Outbound

 You can see why inbound marketing is becoming increasingly favoured by sales and marketing teams – as with most things, it’s consumer demand that’s inevitably driving change.

 89% of UK organisations now use inbound or content marketing tactics (88% in the States).
 And, as mentioned above, they are doing so to achieve the exact same goals that traditional marketing has always been geared towards: